kitdallege/hs-screenshot/README.md

 # hs-screenshot
-Takes a screen shot of the configured webpages and save them to disk with the option of uploading them to [Manta] (https://www.joyent.com/triton/object-storage).
+Takes a screen shot of the configured webpages and save them to disk with the option of uploading them to [Manta](https://www.joyent.com/triton/object-storage).